 M.S. in electronic engineering, Wroclaw University of Technology, Poland, 1958.

-and research are largely based on or related to
+teaching and research are largely based on or related to international

 He was invited by the Kozminski University, Warsaw, to teach the course "Production and Technology Management" in the next three years ( 2007- 2009).
 In addition to Polish students this course was attended by about 50 international students from several countries of Europe, Asia and Africa.
 In 2008, Dr. Pelc presented a lecture series/special course on "Global Innovation Networks" at the Lappeenranta University of Technology, Finland.
 It was a part of the International Business and Technology Program attended by participants from several countries of the European Union, China, Japan and Russia.
 Based on this experience Dr. Pelc developed a new graduate course of "Global Innovation Networks," which he offered at Michigan Technological University in the summer term of 2009 and 2010.
 In the fall semesters of 2009 - 2013, Dr. Pelc has been again invited to lecture in Finland on the current trends in global innovation networks and on managing in the global business environment.
 In May 2010, Dr. Pelc served as a visiting scholar at JCMU in Hikone, Japan, where he presented a special intensive course of "Japanese Innovation Management."
 During that visit he also continued research on innovation management practices in Japanese industry.